The following information is aimed to support parents with questions and queries around COVID including the following:

 Please click below for a very useful flow-chart showing what to do if your child or a member of your family displays Covid symptoms.

-Learning for children who are self-isolating or lockdown of a bubble.
+Learning for children who are self-isolating or in lockdown.

-These are uncertain times and looking ahead we want to inform you about our plans regarding pupils’ attendance and the completion of learning material if the need arises for our children to learn at home due to self-isolation or lockdown of a bubble.
+Although COVID rates have fallen and some restrictions have been lifted, school want to inform you about our plans regarding pupils’ attendance due to COVID and the completion of learning material if the need arises for our children to learn at home due to self-isolation or lockdown.
 As schools have now fully opened, it is an expectation that children who need to learn from home continue to complete a range of educational tasks set by their teacher in a timetabled day.

 Mental Well-being While Staying At Home